coder/docs/guides/admin/oidc-azuread.md

 1. Click **New registration**.
 1. Provide a **Name** for your application.
-1. Select the access option that best fits your needs; the **Default Directory only - Single tenant** option should be sufficient for testing, but you may need a **multitenant** option for production environments.
+1. Select the access option that best fits your needs; the **Default Directory only - Single tenant** should be used unless your AD requires multi-tenant.

    ![Register your app](../../assets/guides/admin/register.png)